pietro-fantini/Cost-Drivers-Dashboard/README.md

-**Problem**: Every year Vendor Managers (VMs) negotiate with vendors to agree upon a price for which to source products.
+**Problem**: Every year Amazon Vendor Managers (VMs) negotiate with vendors to agree upon a price for which to source products.
 The procedure till now was to ask for price reductions based on anecdotes and VMs experience.
 I highlighted that as pain point for a data driven company and created a solution.

 **Solution**: I created a dashboard which collects the trend of the main cost drivers e.g., raw materials, shipping, energy (App.
 1), and of the main indexes which can be associated to a group of products (App.
 2).